 My smaller female friends often find themselves in much more volatile social interactions.
 They’ve been forced to give their WeChat contacts to have men leave them alone.
 They have been touched and groped in clubs for appearing more ‘sexy’ than the Chinese women present and therefore ‘asking for it’.
 Their legs are felt by taxi drivers on the way home.
 They are asked intrusive questions from complete strangers on the street and forced to wait for crowds of people to pass to run away into.
 Fortunately for me, most Chinese men either a) don’t find my attractive because of my larger frame and therefore mentally ‘un-gender’ me, and/or b) are intimidated by a woman who is on average 2-12 inches taller than them loudly saying ‘No’.

 And I’m white.

 Shanghai this time, overall, was a wonderful trip with some exceptional travel companions.
 Yet it did bring home again the immense cultural shift yet to wash over this largely (sometimes unnervingly) mono-ethnic, Confucian-patriarchal society.
 The status afforded foreigners (which obviously varies given your perceived gender, sexual orientation and ethnicity) is certainly two-sided.
-Along with varying levels of pseudo-diplomatic privilege comes an objectification and even nullification of your person-hood.
-I look different enough not be be seen immediately as entirely human – something as a white person I am not qualified to speak to beyond my experiences in China – but it is a factor very much present in my daily interactions with many Chinese nationals.
+Along with varying levels of pseudo-diplomatic privilege comes an objectification and even nullification of your personhood.
+I look different enough not be be seen immediately as entirely human – something as a white person I am not qualified to speak to beyond my experiences in China.
+However, it is a factor very much present in my daily interactions with many – but certainly not all – Chinese nationals.